Proxy Denoising for Source-Free Domain Adaptation: Supplemental Experiments

 \textbf{Full results on VisDA.} Tab.~\ref{tab:vc} is the supplement of average results on the VisDA dataet (reported in Tab.~\ref{tab:oh}), displaying the full classification results over the 12 categories.
 Specifically, the {\modelshortname}-R and {\modelshortname}-V totally obtain best results on 7/12 categories, leading to the advantage on average accuracy.
 On some cases, such as bcycl, car and truck, {\modelshortname} has presents significant advantages over the previous methods.

-\textbf{Full results of partial-set and open-set SFDA.} Tab.~\ref{tab:ob-ps-os} is the supplementation of these average accuracy in Tab.~\ref{tab:ps-os}, reporting the full classification accuracy over 12 transfer tasks in the Office-Home dataset.
-In the partial-set setting (the top in the table), {\modelshortname}-V beats other methods on half of the tasks, whilst DIFO-V and CoWA dominate the rest of the tasks.
-As taking the open-set setting (the bottom in the table), {\modelshortname}-V gets the top results on 8/12 tasks.
-Moreover, besides the Rw$\to$Pr task, the rest of the best eight tasks have {\bf 8.0}\% increase at least, compared with the best-second methods.
+\textbf{Full results of partial-set and open-set SFDA.} Tab.~\ref{tab:ob-ps-os} is the supplementation of these average accuracy in Tab.~\ref{tab:ps-os}, reporting the full classification accuracy over 12 transfer tasks in Office-Home.
+In the partial-set setting (the top in the table), {\modelshortname}-V beats other methods on 4/12 tasks, whilst DIFO-V, CoWA, and AaD dominate the rest of the tasks.
+As taking the open-set setting (the bottom in the table), {\modelshortname}-V gets the top results on 9/12 tasks.
+Moreover, besides the Ar$\to$Rw, Cl$\to$Rw, Rw$\to$Pr task, the rest of the best eight tasks have {\bf 7.5}\% increase at least, compared with the best-second methods.
 So, the {\modelshortname} gains substantial improvement in average performance.

 \textbf{Full results of the comparison to CLIP's zero-shot.} As the supplement of average results in the comparison to CLIP (reported in Tab.~\ref{tab:zeroshot-avg}), Tab.~\ref{tab:zeroshot} presents the full quantitative results categorized by the target domain name.
 For instance, for domain A in Office-31, we averaged the adapting accuracy of other domains to A, such as D$\to$A, W$\to$A, notated by $\to$A. As reported in Tab.~\ref{tab:zeroshot}, both {\modelshortname}-R and {\modelshortname}-V obtain the best results across all groups, compared to the respective CLIP version.